MESAHub/mesa/docs/source/test_suite.rst

 :ref:`wd_c_core_ignition`
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This test case the checks the onset of a thermonuclear runaway in an accreting Chandrasekhar mass carobon-oxygen white dwarf.
+This test case checks the onset of a thermonuclear runaway in an accreting Chandrasekhar mass carbon-oxygen white dwarf.

 :ref:`wd_cool_0.6M`
 ^^^^^^^^^^^^^^^^^^^

-This test case the checks the evolution of a cooling, element diffusing 0.6 |Msun| white dwarf.
+This test case checks the evolution of a cooling, element diffusing 0.6 |Msun| white dwarf.

 :ref:`wd_diffusion`
 ^^^^^^^^^^^^^^^^^^^

-This test case the checks element diffusion in a 0.6 |Msun| carbon-oxygen white dwarf.
+This test case checks element diffusion in a 0.6 |Msun| carbon-oxygen white dwarf.

 :ref:`wd_he_shell_ignition`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This test case the ignition of a helium layer in an accreting in a 0.96 |Msun| carbon-oxygen white dwarf model.
+This test case checks the ignition of a helium layer in an accreting 0.96 |Msun| carbon-oxygen white dwarf model.

 :ref:`wd_nova_burst`
 ^^^^^^^^^^^^^^^^^^^^